crispab/codekvast/README.md

 Then the following commands must be executed once:

-    $ sudo mysql
-    create database codekvast_warehouse;
-    grant all on codekvast_warehouse.* to 'codekvast'@'localhost' identified by 'codekvast';
+    $ sudo mysql -e "create database codekvast_warehouse; grant all on codekvast_warehouse.* to 'codekvast'@'localhost' identified by 'codekvast';"
-    Ctrl-D

 #### Build tool